-Capital One Bowl.
-It used to be called the Citrus Bowl—can anyone keep track of the square-dancing corporate naming rights anymore?
-Held New Year’s Day at the Florida Citrus Bowl Stadium, it pits the second-ranked teams from the Big Ten and SEC conferences against one another. www.floridacitrussports.com.
+Citrus Bowl.
+Now stickered by the Overton’s marine supply company—can anyone keep track of the square-dancing corporate naming rights anymore?
+Held New Year’s Day at the Florida Citrus Bowl Stadium (Camping World Stadium), it pits the second-ranked teams from the Big Ten and SEC conferences against one another. www.floridacitrussports.com.

 Silver Spurs Rodeo.
-Lest you doubt Central Florida is far removed from the American Deep South, it hosts the largest rodeo east of the Mississippi (with bareback broncs, racing barrel horses, rodeo clowns, and athletes drawn from the cowboy circuit) over 3 days in mid-February in an indoor arena off U.S. 192.
-1875 Silver Spur Lane, Kissimmee.
-407/677-6336; www.silverspursrodeo.com.
+A century ago Central Florida was a cattle center, and it still hosts the largest rodeo east of the Mississippi (with bareback broncs, barrel racing horses, rodeo clowns, and athletes drawn from the cowboy circuit) over 3 days on the third weekend in February in an indoor arena off U.S. 192.
+Its 2021 event was held in June, but it’s usually held in February.
+1875 Silver Spur Lane, Kissimmee. www.silverspursrodeo.com; 321/697-3495.

 Mardi Gras at Universal Studios.
-On Saturday nights, Universal books major acts (Bonnie Raitt, Hall & Oates, LL Cool J) and mounts a parade complete with stilt-walkers, jazz bands, Louisiana-made floats, and bead tossing—although here, what it takes to win a set of beads is considerably less risqué than it is in the Big Easy.
-It’s included with admission.
-407/224-2691; www.universalorlando.com/mardigras.
+On Saturday nights in the spring, Universal books major acts (Bonnie Raitt, Hall & Oates, LL Cool J, Diana Ross, Ne-Yo) and mounts a family-friendly parade complete with stilt-walkers, jazz bands, Louisiana-made floats, and bead tossing—although here, what it takes to win a set of beads is considerably less risqué than it is in the Big Easy.
+It’s included with admission. www.universalorlando.com/mardigras; 407/224-2691.

 Epcot’s International Flower & Garden Festival.
-This spring event, which lasts from March to May, transforms Epcot with some 30 million flowers, 70 topiaries, a screened-in butterfly garden, presentations by noted horticulturalists, and a lineup of “Flower Power” concerts (Chubby Checker, Petula Clark).
-It’s free with standard entry.
-407/934-7639; www.disneyworld.com.
+This spring event, which lasts about 75 days from March through May, transforms Epcot with some 30 million flowers, 70 topiaries, a screened-in butterfly garden, presentations by noted horticulturalists, and a lineup of “Flower Power” concerts (in the past: Chubby Checker, the Pointer Sisters).
+It’s free with standard entry. www.disneyworld.com/flowerandgarden; 407/934-7639.

 Epcot’s International Flower & Garden Festival.
 See March for full listing, above.

 Orlando International Fringe Festival.
-This theatrical smorgasbord, the longest-running fringe fest in America, spends 14 days mounting some 100 newly written, experimental performances in Loch Haven Park.
-407/648-0077; www.orlandofringe.org.
+This theatrical smorgasbord, the longest-running fringe fest in America, spends 14 days mounting some 950 performances of more than 140 newly written, experimental shows.
+It’s held mostly downtown in Loch Haven Park. www.orlandofringe.org; 407/648-0077.

 Epcot’s International Flower & Garden Festival.
 See March for full listing, above.

 Gay Days.
-What started as a single day for gay and lesbian visitors has bloomed into a full week of some 40 events managed by a host of promoters.
-It’s said that attendance goes as high as 135,000, and it’s become one of the biggest annual events in Florida.
-Held around the first Saturday in June, Gay Days are a blowout party with group visits to Disney’s parks, an ongoing pool bash at Parliament House, concerts (En Vogue, LeAnn Rimes), and several dance events including an all-night, after-hours RipTide dance party at Typhoon Lagoon.
-Those are sold at www.onemightyweekend.com, and the overview is at www.gaydays.com.
+What started in 1991 as a single day for party-minded gay and lesbian visitors has bloomed into a full week of some 40 events managed by a host of promoters.
+It’s said that attendance goes as high as 150,000.
+Gay Days are a blowout party with group visits to the city’s parks (wearing red shirts as a gentle reminder of visibility, which is also done the first weekend in June for the parks’ unofficial Red Shirt Days), concerts (En Vogue, LeAnn Rimes), a marketplace, several dance events, and more than a dozen pool parties.
+June at the host hotel (in 2021, that was Margaritaville Resort Orlando). www.gaydays.com.

-Epcot’s International Food & Wine Festival.
+Epcot International Food & Wine Festival.
 The World Showcase makes amends with the countries it ignores by installing temporary booths selling tapas-size servings of foods and wines from many nations.
-That’s supplemented with chef demonstrations, seminars, “Eat to the Beat” concerts by known acts (Hanson, the Go-Gos), and tastings by at least 100 wineries.
+That’s supplemented with chef demonstrations, seminars, “Eat to the Beat” concerts by known acts, and tastings by at least 100 wineries.
+In short, it’s a sensation.
 A few of the more extravagant events are charged, but most are free.
-The festival lasts from late September to mid-November and the hotly awaited details are posted by Disney in the summer.
-407/939-3378; www.disneyworld.com/foodandwine.
+The festival, which tends to be more crowded on weekends, lasts more than 3 solid months from mid-July to mid-November; hotly awaited details are posted by Disney in the summer. www.disneyworld.com/foodandwine; 407/939-3378.

-Mickey’s Not-So-Scary Halloween Party.
-The best of the Magic Kingdom’s separately ticketed evening events, this one mounts a special parade with fiendishly catchy theme song, a few special shows, a fireworks display that surpasses the usual one, and stations where you can pick up free candy.
-Kids even show up in costume, although it’s not required.
-The event happens on scattered evenings from mid-September through the end of October.
-Unfortunately, it's so oversold that you will barely be able to move.
-Halloween sells out early.
-Target audience: people who like lollipops.
-407/934-7639; www.disneyworld.com.
+Mickey’s Not-So-Scary Halloween Party/ Boo Bash.
+The best of the Magic Kingdom’s separately ticketed evening events, this one mounts a special parade with a fiendishly catchy theme song, a few special shows, a fireworks display that surpasses the usual one, and stations where you can pick up free candy.
+Kids even show up in costume, although it’s not required, and crowds are shoulder-to-shoulder.
+Before the pandemic, this event happened on scattered evenings from mid-August through the end of October.
+As of press time, there has been no announcement of its return, but for 2021, Disney mounted a less intricate, 3-hour substitute, After Hours Boo Bash.
+Target audience: people who like lollipops. www.disneyworld.com/halloweenparty; 407/934-7639.

 Halloween Horror Nights.
 Unquestionably Universal’s biggest event, HHN is the equivalent of a whole new theme park that’s designed for a year but only lasts a month.
-After dark, the Studios are overtaken by grotesque “scareactors” who terrorize crowds with chain saws, gross-out shows, and eight big, walk-through haunted houses that are made from scratch each year.
+After dark, the Studios are overtaken by grotesque “scareactors” who terrorize crowds with chain saws, gross-out shows, and seven or eight big, well-made, walk-through haunted houses that are created from scratch each year.
+It’s separately ticketed from daytime park visits, when the houses are closed.
 The mayhem lasts into the wee hours.
 Wimps need not apply; children are discouraged by the absence of kids’ ticket prices.
-A bawdy revue based on the Bill and Ted movie characters skewers the year in pop culture and draws enthusiastic crowds of tipsy young people.
 On top of all this, most rides remain open.
 HHN has legions of fans.
 Target audience: people who like to poop themselves in fright.
 (Busch Gardens’ Howl-o-Scream event’s scariness is somewhere between Universal’s and Disney’s.) www.halloweenhorrornights.com.

 Orlando Film Festival.
-Like all festivals worth their salt, this one presents mostly mainstream and independent films in advance of their wider release dates.
-It lasts only a few days in mid-October or early November, screening at various downtown venues.
-407/843-0801; www.orlandofilmfest.com.
+Like all festivals worth their salt, this one presents dozens of mostly mainstream and independent films in advance of their wider release dates, plus cool events like workshops on writing and pitching.
+It lasts about a week in October or early November, screening at various downtown venues.
+In 2020, it went entirely virtual; check to see if it’s happening in person when you visit. www.orlandofilmfest.com; 407/217-1390.

 Mickey’s Very Merry Christmas Party.
-This crowded night, which occurs on various nights starting even before Thanksgiving, is probably Disney’s most popular special annual event.
+This crowded night, which before the pandemic occurred on various nights starting before Thanksgiving, is probably Disney’s most popular special annual event.
 It requires a separate ticket from regular admission.
 What you get is a tree-lighting ceremony, a few special holiday-themed shows, a special fireworks display (very green and red), an appearance by Santa Claus, a special parade, and huge crowds.
-Meanwhile, Disney’s warehouse for holiday decorations (it exists) empties out and its hotels deck the halls: The Grand Floridian erects a life-size house made of gingerbread.
-407/934-7639; www.disneyworld.com.
+During the pandemic, the MVMCP was replaced with Disney Very Merriest After Hours, a separately ticketed event that gave access to about 20 attractions.
+It's only a 4-hour event, so probably not worth the ticket price, which is about what a full day at the park would cost.
+Meanwhile, Disney’s warehouse for holiday decorations (it exists) empties out and its hotels deck the halls: The Grand Floridian erects a life-size house made of gingerbread. www.disneyworld.com/christmasparty; 407/934-7639.

-Holidays Around the World at Epcot.
-This one features a holiday customs of many nations and a host of costumed storytellers, but its real showpiece is the daily, 40-minute candlelight processional, a retelling of the Christmas Nativity story by a celebrity narrator (recent names have included Sigourney Weaver, Whoopi Goldberg, Trace Adkins, and Neil Patrick Harris) accompanied by a 50-piece orchestra and a full Mass choir.
-The processional is a WDW tradition going back to its earliest days—Cary Grant did it! www.disneyworld.com.
+Epcot International Festival of the Holidays.
+This 1-month event features holiday customs of many nations and a host of costumed storytellers, but its real showpiece is the daily, 40-minute candlelight processional, a retelling of the Christmas Nativity story by a celebrity narrator (regular names include Whoopi Goldberg, Gary Sinise, Edward James Olmos, and Neil Patrick Harris) accompanied by a 50-piece orchestra and a full Mass choir.
+The processional is a WDW tradition going back to its earliest days—Cary Grant did it! www.disneyworld.com/holidays.

 New Year's Eve.
 Yahoo.com reports that Orlando regularly makes its list of top five most-searched New Year’s Eve destinations.
 There’s no shortage of places to party.
-At the parks: CityWalk lures top acts such as Cyndi Lauper.
-Three Disney parks, minus Animal Kingdom, stay open until the wee hours.
-SeaWorld brings in big-band music or jazz, plus fireworks.
+At the parks: CityWalk throws its EVE bash with outdoor dance floor and light shows; the Disney parks stay open until the wee hours and may have live DJs; SeaWorld brings in big-band music or jazz, plus fireworks.